 Budapest is served by three airports, the largest of which is Budapest Ferenc Liszt International, located around 16km from the city.
 It’s the most used airport in the city, supporting flights from airlines including Ryanair, BA, Air China, Air France, Emirates, and many other international airlines.

-A typically Mediterranean climate, pleasant sunny days tend to start around March with temperatures rising to over 20 degrees come late April.
+As typical in a Mediterranean climate, pleasant sunny days tend to start around March with temperatures rising to over 20 degrees come late April.
 Rain and thunderstorms are not unusual in May and June but tend to be short-lived.

+Hotel occupancy rates are close to capacity with several developments scrambling to keep up with demand.
 As such, tourists often choose to rent out apartments rather than book a basic room for themselves.
 This means there is a steady supply of demand for short term and holiday rentals.

-Although many people will point to the thriving tourism market, Budapest is overwhelmingly the centre of Hungary’s economic life.
+Although many people will point to the thriving tourism market, Budapest is the centre of Hungary’s economic life.
 This makes for a constant supply of young professionals moving into the city looking for rental accommodation.